 Now it is important to mention that land excursions are included in all river cruise programs and you can join the groups that are led by experienced guides.

-However, knowing that we are restless and adventurous spirits, we decided to go on our own but we went to the reception desk to grab a map (I’m still old school and carry a traditional map while Marian is tech savvy) and Olivia handed us a bus card, just in case we needed transportation back to the ship.
+However, knowing that we are restless and adventurous spirits, we decided to go on our own but we went to the reception desk to grab a map (I’m still old school and carry a traditional map while others are tech savvy) and Olivia handed us a bus card, just in case we needed transportation back to the ship.
 It is a way of letting her know that we’d be out and about and would return in time 🙂

 As we stepped off the ship, we saw the remains of a fortress wall.